libracore/erpnextswiss/README.md

 ## License
 GNU Affero General Public License, refer to LICENSE

+ERPNextSwiss is developed and maintained by libracore and contributors.
+The copyright is owned by libracore and contributors.
+The software comes as-is without any warranty.

 ## Requirements
 Requires an ERPNext server instance (refer to [https://github.com/frappe/erpnext](https://github.com/frappe/erpnext))